Introduction and History

 Laboratory for Certification of Asphalt Technicians (LabCAT) Program is a partnership between the Colorado Department of Transportation (CDOT), the Federal Highway Authority (FHWA), and the Colorado Asphalt Pavement Association (CAPA).
 A Technicial Committee and a Board of Directors consisting of CAPA, CDOT, FHWA, and Industry Representatives provide direction for the LabCAT program.

-LabCAT Board of Directors: Brenda Shuler, Aggregate Industries WCR; Ed Wells, Connell Resources; Bill Schiebel, CDOT Staff Materials; Gary DeWitt, CDOT Region 4 RME; Randy Jensen, FHWA; Bill Caires, Cesare Inc; Jeremy Lucero, CDOT Region 3 RME; Cary Jones, Kumar and Associates; Tom Peterson, CAPA.
+LabCAT Board of Directors: Brenda Shuler, Aggregate Industries WCR; Ed Wells, Connell Resources; Bill Schiebel, CDOT Staff Materials; Gary DeWitt, CDOT Region 4 RME; Randy Jensen, FHWA; Bill Caires, Cesare Inc; Jeremy Lucero, CDOT Region 3 RME; Carey Jones, Kumar and Associates; Tom Peterson, CAPA.

 The Rocky Mountain Asphalt Education Center (RMAEC) adminsters the LabCAT Program.
 Additionally, the RMAEC provides education and training for technicians who are preparing for certification, and conducts various Asphalt Construction Seminars throughout the year.
 Please refer to the RMAEC page on the CAPA website for additional information.